-The last time that an incumbent president dropped reelection — George H.W.
-Bush, in 1992 — an it’s the economy, stupid” campaign theme took him .
+The last time an incumbent president dropped reelection — George H.W.
+Bush, in 1992 — it’s the economy, stupid” campaign theme took him.
 Unemployment afterward was hovering around 7.5 percent.

 The Labor Department last week reported unemployment in 14.7%, with 20 million jobs lost in April.

-Government economists warn US output signal may accrue in a 40% annual rate in the second quarter.
+Government economists warn the US output signal may accrue at a 40% annual rate in the second quarter.

 However, They underscore the struggle Trump faces and clarify his sudden Change to meltdown from containment.

 The Landscape has turned upside down since 1992.
 When Republicans Hunted their fourth successive success that year, New Jersey and California were reliably red states.